If the birthday of a character is included in a work, then it is either plot-relevant or significant for the character. Or both.

 - Voldemort, he was born on New Year's Eve.

 - Harry Potter was born on author J.K.
 Rowling's birthday, July 31st.
-And there was a prophecy in book 5 that The Messiah would be born as the seventh month closes.
+And there was a prophecy in book 5 that the Messianic Archetype would be born as the seventh month closes.
 It's stated that it could also have referred to Neville — born on July 30th.

 - The Curious Case of Benjamin Button: Benjamin's birthday was the day World War I ended.